mprib/osg-analysis/README.md

 Here's the beginning of a task item list:

 1. Get your github login working: you were running off an old validation system that has been discontinued.
 You will want to be running this through a backed up VC.
 Not sure if my current setup is really working.
+Ok.
+Looks like the push to master is working.
+Very good then.
+One more thing out of the way.

 2. Create a pipeline with a sample participant that calculates the gait speed of a given trial.